 Skip to main content

-WHO MOVED MY CHEESE
+WHO MOVED MY CHEESE?

-The dynamics of change indeed is difficult to apprehend one has to consider the attitudes of the people who will be accepting it and how persistent the change would be and how the people leading the change will behave.
-As I sat down to document this a few things happened in the real world.
-Thomas Cook went down the annals of history as bankrupt.
-Media was abuzz with lessons to be learnt from its failures and its non-conformity to be relevant to present day requirements to serve its clients.
-True, it is well said by Darwin “it is not the strongest of the species that survives, or the most intelligent; it is the one most adaptable to change”.
+The dynamics of change are indeed difficult to apprehend; one has to consider the attitudes of the people who will accept it, how persistent the change will be, and how the people leading the change will behave.
+As I sat down to document this, a few things happened in the real world.
+Thomas Cook went down in history as bankrupt.

-Professionally I am a dentist (yes!
-I continue to be one today too), my seniors said Dentistry is “Art and Science”.
-Well, now I think that everything is art and science including writing.
-If one does not like my writing, art one does not see it and the alchemy of words that I use make it a lesser known science.
+Professionally, I am a dentist (yes!
+I continue to be one today too).
+My seniors said Dentistry is “Art and Science.”
+Well, now I think that everything is art and science, including writing.
+If one does not like my writing or art, one does not see it, and the alchemy of words that I use makes it a lesser-known science.
 Wow!
 That makes my indulgences in a sister profession to a certain extent quite daring.
-Am I looking for a new niche other than dentistry and hiding behind this façade of creative writing.
-I am not sure whether I would like it to be my profession or hobby or just a fleeting reference.
-Suddenly my cellphone rings and my nursing staff inform me of a waiting patient.
-I close the page,the computer and gather myself to be in my clinic.

-But one thing is sure I am slowly but steadily moving to a new beginning.
+But one thing is sure, I am slowly but steadily moving to a new beginning.

 Comments